iwyz80/the_like_function/README.md

-This is a simple function that prints the names of people that liked a post.
+This is a function that prints out the 'likes' information.